sarangu001/myportfolio/README.md

 This project exemplifies my expertise in data analytics, machine learning, and risk assessment, and its application to critical real-world challenges.
 It underscores the potential for technology to make a substantial positive impact on disaster management and public safety.

-#Language Translation Pipeline: Designed a translator using Deep Learning methods to translate French and English texts.
+3.Language Translation Pipeline: Designed a translator using Deep Learning methods to translate French and English texts.

 ![languagetranslation](https://github.com/sarangu001/myportfolio/assets/91167302/4dfc3825-b217-43e3-9422-41379b45a790)